LN-Zap/lnd/README.md

 #### `master`

-We consider `origin/master` to be the main branch where the source code of HEAD always reflects a state with the latest delivered development changes for the next release.
+We consider `master` to be the main branch where the source code of HEAD always reflects a state with the latest delivered development changes for the next release.

 #### `stable`

-We consider `origin/stable` to be the main branch where the source code of HEAD always reflects a production-ready state.
+We consider `stable` to be the main branch where the source code of HEAD always reflects a production-ready state.
 Each time when changes are merged back into `stable`, this is a new production release _by definition_.

 #### `upstream/master`

-We consider `origin/upstream-master` to be the main branch where the source code of HEAD reflects the `master` branch of the upstream LND repository.
+We consider `upstream/master` to be the main branch where the source code of HEAD reflects the `master` branch of the upstream LND repository.
 This is tracked to merge new versions of LND into a production release.

 ### Suporting Branches